Learn how to make the easiest classic dutch oven chuck pot roast recipe baked in an oven for a Sunday pot roast meal.

 - Black Pepper

-- Organic Carrots: to save time, I love using baby carrots as I don’t have to spend the time chopping them.
+- Organic Carrots: I love using baby carrots to save time as I don’t have to spend time chopping them.

 How to Cook a Roast in the Oven with Vegetables

 If this is your first time making this recipe, you can find the full recipe at the bottom of the page.
 There you will find a printable card with step-by-step instructions for making this classic dutch oven pot roast.

-- Preheat oven to 300 degrees F. Season both sides of the roast with salt and black pepper.
+Preheat the oven to 300 degrees F. Season both sides of the roast with salt and black pepper.

-- On a cutting board, chop and dice potatoes and carrots.
-Place potatoes and other vegetables around the chuck roast in the dutch oven in mulitiple layers.
+On a cutting board, chop and dice potatoes and carrots.
+Place potatoes and other vegetables around the chuck roast in the dutch oven in multiple layers.

-- Depending on the the size of your roast, bake it in the oven for 3-5 hours at 300 degrees F. Roast is ready when it is fall apart tender.
+Depending on the size of your roast, bake it in the oven for 3-5 hours at 300 degrees F. Roast is ready when it is fall apart tender.

-- Transfer roast, potatoes and carrots from oven to a serving platter.
+Transfer roast, potatoes, and carrots from the oven to a serving platter.
 Drizzle the gravy drippings over the top of the roast and vegetables.

 Tips For Making the Best Oven Baked Chuck Roast Recipe